 SUGGESTIONS

 Public-Private investment in infrastructure like cold storage, transportation and processing units is essential to extend the shelf life of fish and increase the market reach, which ultimately leads to more competitive market positioning.
-Strengthen extension services should also provide continuous advisory support on technical, financial and marketing aspects.
+Extension services should be strengthened to provide continuous advisory support on technical, financial and marketing aspects.

 REFERENCES